Kris-0605/fernet-files/README.md

 ## Requirements

-- cryptography <= 42.0.2, >= 36.0.2
+- cryptography <= 42.0.5, >= 36.0.2
 - Python 3.10 or greater (3.10, 3.11 and 3.12 tested)

-custom_fernet.py is based on [cryptography 41.0.4](https://github.com/pyca/cryptography/blob/f558199dbf33ccbf6dce8150c2cd4658686d6018/src/cryptography/fernet.py) and is tested up to 42.0.2.
+custom_fernet.py is based on [cryptography 41.0.4](https://github.com/pyca/cryptography/blob/f558199dbf33ccbf6dce8150c2cd4658686d6018/src/cryptography/fernet.py) and is tested up to 42.0.5.
 Future versions might break this module.
-If this has happened, create an issue in this repository.
+If this has happens, create an issue in this repository.

 ## Installation